IAmContent/roscore-novnc/README.md

 Then, in the bash shell, to initialise the ROS environment:
 > source ros_entrypoint.sh

-Then for example, to run rviz in the bash shell:
+Then, for example, to run rviz in the bash shell:
 > rosrun rviz rviz

 Open the UI in a browser at http://localhost:8080/vnc.html , changing _localhost_ to your server name or IP address if you have deployed to a different host.